RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 Redis Cloud supports both [IdP-initiated](#idp-initiated-sso) and [SP-initiated](#sp-initiated-sso) [single sign-on (SSO)](https://en.wikipedia.org/wiki/Single_sign-on) with [SAML (Security Assertion Markup Language)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language).

+You cannot use [SCIM (System for Cross-domain Identity Management)](https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management) to provision Redis Cloud users.
+However, Redis Cloud supports just-in-time (JIT) user provisioning, which means Redis Cloud automatically creates a user account the first time a new user signs in with SAML SSO.

 ## SAML SSO overview

 When SAML SSO is enabled, the [identity provider (IdP)](https://en.wikipedia.org/wiki/Identity_provider) admin handles SAML user management instead of the Redis Cloud account owner.

-After you activate SAML SSO for a Redis Cloud account, all existing local users for the account are converted to SAML users and are required to use SAML SSO to sign in.
+After you activate SAML SSO for a Redis Cloud account, all existing local users for the account, except for the user that set up SAML SSO, are converted to SAML users and are required to use SAML SSO to sign in.
 Before they can sign in to Redis Cloud, the identity provider admin needs to set up these users on the IdP side and configure the `redisAccountMapping` attribute to map them to the appropriate Redis Cloud accounts and [roles]({{<relref "/rc/security/access-management#team-management-roles">}}).

 ### IdP-initiated SSO